gildasmorvan/similar2logo/README.md

 ## <a name="run-jupyer"></a> Executing examples from jupyter notebooks

-We provide [jupyer notebooks](http://jupyter.org/) to try examples developed in Groovy, Ruby and Python.
+We provide [jupyer notebooks](http://jupyter.org/) to try the examples developed in Groovy, Ruby and Python.

 The notebooks are located in the `similar2logo-examples/src/main/doc` directory.